Sophie-Williams/pserverCMSFull/doc/general-setup/DONATE.md

 these is just an example how the widget looks, you have to replace the `XXXXXX` parts.

 If this is done you can see the Donate widget.

+### PingBack reward problem

+If your pingback failed and you dont know why.
+Go to `Adminpanel` -> `Donate` -> `OverView` and check the first entry and in the description the `errorMessage` will help you.

+If you found no entry in the table, than the pingback url is wrong.